cmpitg/cmpitg.github.com/_posts/2014-04-20-requirejs---an-example-of-bad-documentation.md

   I gave up.

-Take more time to write docs.
+Take more time to write docs!
 Documentation is a way to communicate with people.
-Give clear explanation, give examples, lots of examples with good comments.
+Give clear explanation, give lots of examples with good comments.

-Writing is hard, good writing is even harder; but it shows how much you care for your users.
-Don't ever take it lightly.
+Writing is hard, good writing is even harder; but it shows how much you care for your users.  **Don't ever take it lightly**.

 P.S.
 Please note that this entry is valid at this point it's written.
 It might be improved anytime and all my points might no longer be relevant.